solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 # Contributions

-Now that we have seen some method used to generate point clouds we can turn to the Morphing and Sampling (MSN) paper.
+Now that we have seen some methods used to generate point clouds we can turn to the Morphing and Sampling (MSN) paper.
 The papers makes four main contributions:
 1. A novel two-stage approach for point cloud estimation.
 2. The addition of an expansion penalty for surface elements.
 3. A novel sampling algorithm for point clouds with evenly distributed results.
 4. An Implementation of an Earth Mover’s Distance (EMD) approximation.

-We will see later how each of these parts play a role in predicting completed object shapes which satisfy the four qualities the point cloud should have.
+We will see later how each of these parts play a role in predicting completed object shapes which satisfy the four qualities presented in the last section.
 To recap, those are: smooth surfaces, fine details, a locally even distribution of points and preserving existing structure from the input.

 # Architecture
 The architecture of the network in the MSN paper can be divided into four parts: